acuminous/yup-by-example/README.md

 After defining the schema, there are two ways of generating test data.

-1. TestDataFactory.generateValid(schema: Schema, options?: Options): Promise<any>
+1. TestDataFactory.generateValid(schema: Schema, options?: Options): Promise&lt;any&gt;
-2. TestDataFactory.generate(schema: Schema, options?: Options): Promise<any>
+2. TestDataFactory.generate(schema: Schema, options?: Options): Promise&lt;any&gt;

 Use the former when you want to generate valid test data and the latter when you need to generate a partial or invalid document.